 b) Human resources analytics: Watson Analytics helps HR professionals analyse workforce data, identify employee trends, and optimise talent management strategies.

-c) Healthcare and life sciences: In the healthcare domain, Watson Analytics facilitates data analysis for medical research, patient outcomes, and disease management.
+c) Healthcare and life sciences: Watson Analytics facilitates Data Analysis for medical research, patient outcomes, and disease management.

 Master Spark MLlib, Spark GraphX, Spark Streaming and Spark SQL.
 Sign up for Apache Spark Training now!

-SAS (Statistical Analysis System) is a dynamic software suite developed by SAS Institute Inc., renowned for its expertise in advanced analytics, data management, and business intelligence.
+SAS (Statistical Analysis System) is a dynamic software suite developed by SAS Institute Inc. It is renowned worldwide for its expertise in Advanced Analytics, Data Management, and Business Intelligence.

-Established in 1976, SAS has been a long-standing leader in the analytics industry, providing data professionals, statisticians, and researchers with comprehensive data analysis and decision-making tools.
-SAS's wide range of functionalities and industry-specific solutions have made it a top choice for organisations seeking to understand valuable insights from their data.
+SAS was established in 1976 and has been a long-standing leader in the analytics industry.
+It provides Data Professionals, Statisticians, and Researchers with comprehensive Data Analysis and decision-making insights.
+SAS's various functions and industry-specific solutions have made it a top choice for organisations seeking to understand valuable insights from their data.

 Features:

-a) Business intelligence: With powerful reporting and visualisation tools, SAS allows users to create interactive dashboards and reports for data-driven decision-making.
+a) Business Intelligence: SAS has powerful reporting and visualisation tools.
+It allows users to create interactive dashboards and reports for data-driven decision-making.

 b) Data security and governance: SAS prioritises data security and compliance, adhering to strict data governance and privacy standards.